Table of Contents

 The design itself is inspired by the Logitech G100S, a somewhat legendary mouse that used to be a favorite with eSports professionals worldwide.
 It’s comfortable, and with additional side buttons, it’s actually a pleasure to use.
 You also get RGB lights on the G logo, to add a bit of flashiness to your mouse.

-If you want the best cheap budget gaming mouse for small hands, the G203 Prodigy RGB is definitely one to consider.
+If you want a budget option, the G203 Prodigy RGB is definitely one to consider.
 It checks all the boxes, and then some, and comes with Logitech’s performance and reputation at a more than reasonable price.

 Razer D.VA Abyssus Elite

-Even if you aren’t an avid Overwatch player, or if D.VA isn’t your favorite, the Abyssus Elite is still a mouse to consider in your quest for the best gaming mice for small hands.
+Even if you aren’t an avid Overwatch player, or if D.VA isn’t your favorite, the Abyssus Elite is still a mouse to consider in your quest.
 It comes with an attractive ambidextrous design, and it’s a great choice for just about everyone.

 On the outside, you have a design that’s inspired by D.VA and is a combination of black, blue and pink.
 The logo is powered by Razer Chroma, so you can set it to any color you like.
 Being ambidextrous, it’s perfect for both left and right-handed users, something not many mice do today.
 It’s also very comfortable, regardless of what kind of grip you have – palm, claw or fingertip.